Mohammed Shehab

-Mohammed Mustafa Shehab (born 11 December 1976) is a professional snooker player from the United Arab Emirates.
+Mohammed Mustafa Shehab (born 11 December 1976) is a former professional snooker player from the United Arab Emirates.

 The winner of the Snooker Singles at the 2007 Asian Indoor Games, Shehab has enjoyed good form in six-red snooker, most notably at the 2018 Six-red World Championship, where he reached the quarter-finals, defeating reigning World Champion Mark Williams in the last 16.

 Career

 He competed as a professional on the main tour in the 1996–97 and 2006–07 seasons, finishing the latter with a ranking of 90th, the highest of his career.

 Shehab regained the professional status recently in Q Tour Global Playoffs after defeating Hong Kong China’s Yu Kiu Chang 10-8 to earn a third spell on the World Snooker Tour.

 Main tour

 He entered nine tournaments, but his best performances came in the 1997 International Open and the European Open, where he reached the third qualifying round.
 Shehab had recorded his first professional win in the former, a 5–3 defeat of Englishman Rajan Sharma, but added only five more all season.
 Shebab would participate in the qualifying for both the 1996 UK Championship and the 1997 World Championship.
 His season's campaign culminated in a 1–5 loss to Iain Trimble in his second match.
 He finished the season ranked 397th and, with the addition of the secondary UK Tour, was immediately relegated from the main tour.

 Shehab did not play again competitively for five years, until he entered the 2002 World Amateur Championship.
 There, he compensated for losses to Martin Gould and Alex Borg with victories over Habib Subah and seven others to progress from his group.
 He beat Supoj Saenla and Martin McCrudden to reach the quarter-finals, but lost 5–6 there to Steve Mifsud.